miklevin/MikeLev.in/_posts/2024-11-09-jupyter-notebooks-to-markdown.md

 Okay, I can't let the process get convoluted.
 It has to lean into the strengths of the Notebook conversion that's going to happen.

-Me: I'm going to be converting a Jupyter Notebook into model training markdown.
+**Me**: I'm going to be converting a Jupyter Notebook into model training markdown.
 So the whole JSON format isn't going to work for me.
 But the markdown cells in Notebooks provide some freedom in prefixing every code block that will output.
 So I can say something about each code block that will follow.
 Review other formats that are commonly used to train models and devise an approach I can use.

-Perplexity: When converting a Jupyter Notebook into markdown for model training, you can adopt a structured approach that combines explanatory text with code blocks.
+**Perplexity**: When converting a Jupyter Notebook into markdown for model training, you can adopt a structured approach that combines explanatory text with code blocks.
 Here's a suggested format based on common practices:

 ## Section Headers